Persistent Pulmonary Hypertension of the Newborn

 |Copyright © Nucleus Medical Media, Inc.|

-An event or illness during pregnancy or childbirth
+An event or illness during pregnancy or childbirth, such as:

 - Meconium aspiration syndrome (the baby inhales meconium—the first stool—prior to or shortly after birth)